Riders on the starting grid before a 4-hour endurance race. Photo by John Martynowski.

 The classes for the 4-hour Team Endurance races are:

-There is one 2-hour endurance race - Ultra-Lightweight.
-The classes for the 2-hour race are:
+There is one 40-minute and one 2-hour endurance race - Ultra-Lightweight.
+The 40-minute race will start and run together with the 2-hour race.
+The classes for the 40-minute and 2-hour race are:

 WERA rules for points and scoring will be utilized, as follows.